-Update:- Work to conserve and enhance rough grassland in Horton Country Park LNR and the Hogsmill LNR has been taking place since 2008 using a rotational approach which prevents the grassland disappearing under encroaching scrub.
-2018 saw the continuation of this vital habitat maintenance work carried out by both volunteers in the most sensitive areas (Ant Hills) and by an EEBC tractor using a hired flail collector.
+Update:- Work continues to conserve and enhance grassland in Horton Country Park LNR.
+Rotational cutting of rough grassland has been taking place since 2008 using a rotational approach, which prevents the grassland disappearing under encroaching scrub.
+2019 saw the continuation of this vital habitat maintenance work carried out by both volunteers in the most sensitive areas (Ant Hills) and by an EEBC tractor using a hired flail collector.